Toronto Blue Jays: Television

 All Blue Jays games are carried nationally on Sportsnet (which, like the Blue Jays, is owned by Rogers Communications).
-As of 2023, Dan Shulman serves as the lead play-by-play announcer, with Buck Martinez as the primary colour commentator; on select series, Toronto Raptors play-by-play announcer Matt Devlin calls the game in place of Shulman, and Joe Siddall works colour commentary in place of Martinez.
-Prior to that, Martinez had been the primary play-by-play announcer alongside colour commentator Pat Tabler, with Shulman only calling games sporadically since 2016.
+As of 2026, Dan Shulman serves as the lead play-by-play announcer, with Joe Siddall as the primary colour commentator; on select series, Caleb Joseph and Madison Shipman serve as alternate colour commentators.
+From 1987 to 2000 and from 2010 to 2025, Buck Martinez had been part of the broadcast team, both as a primary play-by-play announcer and colour commentator.
+During his tenure as a play-by-play announcer, Martinez was paired alongside colour commentator Pat Tabler, with Shulman only calling games sporadically from 2016 until 2022 due to his ESPN assignments in the United States.
 In previous years, the colour analyst role rotated between Pat Tabler, Rance Mulliniks, Darrin Fletcher, and from 2011 to 2017, Gregg Zaun.
 Sportsnet became the team's primary carrier soon after it launched in the late 1990s and became the team's exclusive broadcaster in 2010.
 As of August 2010, Sportsnet One also broadcasts Blue Jays games (often in case of scheduling conflicts with the main Sportsnet channels).
 Rogers was, however, criticized by fans and critics due to Sportsnet One only being carried by Rogers Cable systems on launch.

 Sportsnet's broadcasts of the 2015 American League Division Series involving the Blue Jays were among the highest-rated telecasts in network history, with Game 4 drawing an audience of 4.38 million viewers.